hawkinswood/prettygoodsecurity/content/pages/tailscale/index.md

 3. **Log In to Tailscale**: Click the new Tailscale tray icon and choose "Log in".
 This will open your web browser to the Tailscale authentication page.
 Log in using the same identity/provider you used to create your account.

 4. **Verify Connection**: The Tailscale tray app will update to show you as connected.
 In the tray menu, under your account name, you should see status messages (like Connected and your device's Tailscale IP).
-At this point, your Windows machine is part of the tailnet.
+At this point, your Windows machine is part of the Tailnet.

 That's it – Tailscale will automatically start with Windows on boot.
 You can click the tray icon anytime to see status, disconnect/reconnect, or access settings.
 If you ever need to uninstall, Tailscale provides an Uninstall option in Add/Remove Programs.